Why AI Code Assistants Waste Your Context Window — and How RAG Fixes It

 The softmax step is the dilution mechanism.
 Because softmax always outputs a probability distribution — all values sum to exactly 1 — attention weights are a zero-sum resource.
 When there are N tokens in the context, the average attention weight is 1/N, regardless of what any individual token does.
 The total budget is fixed at 1.0.

-This does not mean every token gets exactly equal attention — the model can still concentrate on a small subset of tokens if the dot-product scores make those tokens stand out sharply.
-But the key word is if.
-In a real codebase, most of the context is irrelevant to any particular completion request.
-Hundreds of unrelated function definitions produce hundreds of tokens with moderately non-zero dot products.
-These tokens collectively consume the majority of the softmax budget even though each individual one has low relevance.
-The useful signal — the few functions that actually matter — must compete against this crowd, and its share of the attention budget shrinks as N grows.
-Signals that were reliably attended to at N=2,000 tokens can fall below effective threshold at N=50,000 tokens.
+This does not mean every token gets exactly equal attention — the model can still concentrate on a small subset if the dot-product scores separate those tokens sharply from the rest.
+Softmax is non-linear and can be quite aggressive when there is a large score gap between relevant and irrelevant tokens.
+But in a real codebase, that gap is rarely clean.
+Hundreds of unrelated function definitions produce hundreds of tokens with moderately non-zero dot products — they're not completely irrelevant, they just aren't what you need right now.
+These tokens collectively consume most of the softmax budget.
+The useful signal — the few functions that actually matter — must compete against this crowd, and as N grows, the signal's share degrades continuously.
+It isn't a cliff; it's a steady erosion that compounds with each additional file you stuff in.

 Softmax sharpening and temperature